ghi-electronics/Docs/hardware/loaders/ghi_bootloader.md

 4. 16 bit CRC-CCITT of the boot image bounded by the specified address and length.

 # Bootloader v1
-Currently the EMX, G120, and G120E ship with this version of the bootloader.
+Currently the USBizi, EMX, G120, and G120E ship with this version of the bootloader.
 All results are terminated with LF (\n).
 Commands are executed as soon as they entered without waiting for a new-line.
 "BL" or "Done." will be sent after each command.

 On startup, a banner is sent that is terminated by "BL".
 Once the banner is received, you are free to enter any of the case-sensitive single-character commands described below.